Floppie209/Amiga2000-remake/README.md

 I will now send the gerber files for fabrication.
 When the pcb comes back I will start soldering.

+Update 17-6-2019:

+Uploaded a new sprint layout file where some silkscreen partnumbers have been changed.

 I strongly advice people to not make boards with these files for now.
 I will do a test batch and completely solder a board for testing.
 If it checkes out I will let it be known here.

 If people want to check it also be my guest but keep me informed if you find anything. (preferably with a screenshot).